VENEECONOMIST

 • OPEC MOMR — abril/mayo 2026 (producción 1,23 MM bpd)

 VENE · ECONOMIST Intelligence Unit · Informational analysis.
 Does not constitute investment, legal or tax advice.
-VEIA is not a credit rating agency; the "VE Verdict" is an editorial indicator, not a credit rating.
+Vene Economist is not a credit rating agency; the "VE Verdict" is a proprietary editorial indicator, not a credit rating.
 Always verify against the primary source before making decisions.

 FURTHER READING